Congratulations. You’ve decided to up your plant game.

 Because of this, you already rock my world so hard, and if I were doing this in person I’d hug you until it got uncomfortable, making it too awkward to stop hugging, making it even more uncomfortable.

 We’d finally separate ourselves from one another, neither of us quite sure what to say after our long-for-no-reason embrace, until we both blurt something out at the same time, only making it more weird.

 At this point, I’d wish that I was capable of drinking at a normal level, because drinking makes awkward situations much less awkward.

 But because I have to drink alcohol like a goddamn parched fish, I would take a sip of my water, say something about the weather, and then exit the situation to go find someone else to share an awkward embrace with.

 Okay – maybe it’s best that we’re NOT doing this in person.

-Whether it’s in person, or me sitting at my keyboard, I want to thank you for being you and for allowing me to play a small part of helping you eat more plants.
-I am honored and I know you are going to love this!
+But whether it’s in person or me sitting at my keyboard, I want to thank you for being you and for allowing me to play a part in helping you eat more plants.
+I’m honored and I know that you’re going to love this!

 This is a tricky one for a lot of people.
 Let’s work this out.

 The most efficient and healthy way to eat – whether it’s breakfast, lunch, dinner or in-between, is to listen to your body and allow it to navigate what, when and how much you eat.

 Your body is designed to send signals when it needs fuel and when it has had enough fuel.